-Voluntary euthanasia is also known as “assisted suicide.”
+Voluntary euthanasia is also known as "PAS," "physician-assisted suicide," or “assisted suicide.”
 In such cases, the individual no longer wants to live and enlists the help of a medical professional in killing them.
 A recent example of this is the case of Brittany Maynard.
-Involuntary euthanasia, the most controversial form of euthanasia, is when the individual is not able to give or deny consent, the most famous example of which is the case of Terry Schiavo.
+Involuntary euthanasia, the most controversial form of euthanasia, is when the individual is not able to give or deny consent, the most famous example of which is the case of Terri Schiavo.

 Euthanasia and assisted suicide threaten elderly, sick and disabled persons, often masked by euphemisms such as “aid in dying” and “death with dignity.”
-Both euthanasia and abortion are based on a view of man that lacks dignity.
-The Pro-life Community views all life as precious, whether it is that of the elderly, the mentally ill, or even the preborn.
+Both euthanasia and abortion are based on a view of humankind that lacks dignity.
+The pro-life community views all life as precious, whether it is that of the elderly, the mentally ill, or even the preborn.

 Euthanasia is dangerous in practice for a variety of reasons.

 In many places where euthanasia has been approved, psychiatric evaluation is not required, leading to the deaths of some depressed or mentally ill patients who would have wanted to live had they received appropriate treatment.

 The legal availability of euthanasia opens the door to pressure, coercion and even outright elder abuse.
 38.6 percent of patients committing suicide in Oregon have expressed concern about being a “burden” on others.

 Terminal diagnoses and diagnoses of a persistent vegetative state or similar conditions sometimes turn out to be wrong; some patients have received such a diagnosis only to live happily for many more years.
 But patients are denied any chance when they are killed.